 Our good friend — author, speaker, and podcaster extraordinaire Jay Baer — knows the value of a niche audience, so much so that he’s willing to forfeit larger listener groups.
 While his show, Social Pros, could serve all social media practitioners, its main intent is to reach social media managers at large enterprises.
 (And it does a damn good job at it, we’d say!)

 Is a podcast network right for everyone?
 Not necessarily.
-Like any strategy, it depends on your brand.
+Like any digital marketing digital marketing strategy, it depends on your brand.

 A few things to consider: